gpedro34/BURST-NetX/README.md

 node server.js
 ```
 - Import Postman examples into Postman and test the API calls
+- Please report issues in the issues tab and if you are keen to it, contributions are appreciated.

 # DONE:
 - IP Location, Public wallet verification and SSL Checking (just for peerById or peerByAddress)